Seol Ki-hyeon: Fulham

 Seol left Reading for Fulham on 31 August 2007 for an undisclosed fee on a three-year contract, with Liam Rosenior going the other way.
 Reading boss Steve Coppell admitted that strained relations between him and Seol led to the move.

 After his manager Lawrie Sanchez was replaced by Roy Hodgson, Seol wasn't chosen as Hodgson's player during the rest of the season.
 He scored his first goal for Fulham in a 2–1 defeat to Hull City on 16 August 2008, but he still didn't show something special the next season.
 On 14 January 2009, he signed an initial six-month loan move to Al-Hilal in Saudi Arabia with a view to moving permanently.
 However, he stated that he desired to stay at Fulham to win his place in the squad at the end of his loan deal.

 Seol scored his second goal for the club in a Europa League qualifier against FK Vėtra on 30 July 2009, but he failed to made a twist for his status.
 On 15 January 2010, It was announced that his contract with Fulham was cancelled by mutual consent.

 Retirement

 Seol played for Pohang Steelers, Ulsan Hyundai, and Incheon United in the K League after leaving Fulham.
-During his K League career, he was criticised for having no respect for clubs and lying to fans.
+During his K League career, he was criticised for poor communication with clubs and fans about his future.
 He announced his retirement on 2 March 2015 in order to become the interim manager of Sungkyunkwan University.
 His retirement ceremony took place in a friendly match between South Korea and Jamaica on 13 October 2015.

 International career

-Seol was a participant in 2002 and 2006 FIFA World Cup.
+Seol Ki hyeonwas a participant in 2002 and 2006 FIFA World Cup.
 In the 2002 World Cup hosted by his country, he helped South Korea to reach the semi-finals as a starter.
 He also scored crucial equaliser in the round of 16 against Italy.
 He was nominated for the Ballon d'Or in that year.